TheArisAngelo/Personal-Portfolio/README.md

 # Aris Angelo Don Florentino - Portfolio

-A personal portfolio website built with a bold **Neo-Brutalist** design aesthetic.
+A personal portfolio website built with a **Neo-Brutalist** design aesthetic.
 This project showcases my work, skills, and experience as a Front-end Developer.

 ## Neo-Brutalism